 B.A., University of Pennsylvania; Sc.D., Johns Hopkins University

 Marion Field Fass is interested in the intersection of individual biological, public health, sustainability, and environmental factors that lead to the emergence of new diseases.
 She has engaged with the interdisciplinary perspectives necessary to understand these relationships, and the opportunities to build curricula for undergraduate students that combine scientific investigations with social and cultural understanding and that motivate students to work for social justice.
 Her research has focused on the measurement of community health needs and on methods of assessment of student learning.
 Her courses include Human Biology, Microbiology, Emerging Diseases, Global Health, and a first-year course on Slow Food (Beloit College Magazine, Summer 2008).
 She received the 2012 William E. Bennett Award for Extraordinary Contributions to Citizen Science from the National Center for Science and Civic Engagement.

-[Carol Mankiewicz]Carol Mankiewicz, Professor of Biology and Geology
+Carol Mankiewicz, Emerita Professor of Biology

-B.S., M.S., University of California-Los Angeles, Ph.D., University of Wisconsin-Madison
+B.S., M.S., University of California-Los Angeles; Ph.D., University of Wisconsin-Madison

 Carol Mankiewicz is interested in the interactions of organisms with their physical environment.
 The organisms that fascinate her the most are those that have the potential to be fossilized; these organisms either have hard parts such as shells or they have some behavior such as making burrows in the sediment that can be preserved.
 She focuses on organisms that live in aquatic, particularly shallow-marine, systems, and studies both modern systems and their ancient counterparts preserved in the rock record.
 She teaches Marine Biology, Environmental Biology, and Sedimentology, and topics courses on water, estuaries, paleoclimate, soils, and the natural history of South America.